CTSASA REGULATIONS: Dedicated Membership Certification (sportsperson and hunter)

 1) Dedicated Membership Certificate and

-2) Endorsement (this lists the firearm particulars and supports the use of the firearm for the purpose stated)
+2) Endorsement (this lists the firearm particulars and supports the use of the firearm for the purpose stated) – this document will be emailed automatically to you (as from 20th July 2021)

 Click on your name on the black login button and select APPLICATION FOR DOCUMENTS TO SUPPORT FIREARM LICENCE APPLICATIONS on the menu on the left hand side, fill in the required fields and click on SUBMIT.